oberocks/obebs4/README.md

 Long story short, it started with the Bootstrap "contextual" color classes (primary, danger, etc.) which were combined with Google's Material Design color guidelines.
 Next, branding was factored in, including concerns for both digital and analog collateral design needs.
 To organize all of that complexity into a universal solution, and to ensure contingency color options for both digital and analog design edge cases, the color wheel system emerged!

-The color wheel is used to integrate any current branding into the OBE:BS4 system.
-Then by using the Design System's built-in settings tool (Example: [OBE:BS4 Settings Page](https://library.mattmct.com/settings.html)), you can specify your settings, grab the generated JSON, replace your existing settings file with your new JSON data, and finally re-generate your library site (HTML, CSS, & JS files) with your new settings!
+The color wheel itself is used to integrate any current branding into the OBE:BS4 build system.
+Then by using the system's built-in settings tool (Example: [OBE:BS4 Settings Page](https://library.mattmct.com/settings.html)), you can specify your settings, grab the generated JSON, replace your existing settings file with your new JSON data, and finally re-generate your library site (HTML, CSS, & JS files) with your new settings!

 #### List of Color Wheel Colors